WHAT RING SHOULD I ORDER?

 STANDARD RING SIZE CHARTS

 If you want to measure the size of a ring you own, use this chart here.
 You will need a ruler with millimeters.
 We cannot guarantee that measuring your ring size using this chart will be accurate.
-We recommend getting sized by a local jeweler or using the Mulitisizer Ring Gage.
+We recommend getting sized by a local jeweler or using the Mulitisizer Ring Gauge.

 If you are ordering from outside the US or Canada, you will need to convert your size, from your country's standard.
 Here is an International Ring Size Conversion Chart:

 We cannot be held responsible for ring sizing, size conversions or actual fit.
 Rings may be exchanged for a different size.
-Customers are responsible for all shipping charges.